Yizhi-Fang/Data_Mining_Project/README.md

 5. Topics in Methods with K-Means clustering and display topic words with Word Cloud;
 6. Method/Problem classification with Logistic SVM with SGD training.

-Check the report for further details.
+Check the Report for further details.